-- One (1) dose of varicella vaccination - Two (2) doses of meningitis (MCV4) vaccine (if the first dose was given at age 16 or older, only one (1) dose will be required for 12th grade)
+One (1) dose of varicella vaccination

+Two (2) doses of meningitis (MCV4) vaccine (if the first dose was given at age 16 or older, only one (1) dose will be required for 12th grade)

-Appendix E - JCFS Life Threatening Allergies, Major Medical Conditions & Epi-Pen Policy
+Appendix E - Knapp School Life Threatening Allergies, Major Medical Conditions & Epi-Pen Policy

-Jewish Child and Family Services Therapeutic Day School recognizes that some students have lifethreatening allergies or major medical conditions.
-JCFS must have documented proof of allergies and/or major medical conditions by a healthcare provider.
+The Knapp School recognizes that some students have life-threatening allergies or major medical conditions.
+The School must have documented proof of allergies and/or major medical conditions by a healthcare provider.
 Therefore, it is imperative that parents/guardians notify school administration and the school Nursing & Health Office regarding allergies and health issues with their children.

-If a student has a health condition that requires an Emergency Action Plan (EAP), paperwork and rescue medications must be given to the school within 30 days of the student's start date at JCFS TDS.
+If a student has a health condition that requires an Emergency Action Plan (EAP), paperwork and rescue medications must be given to the school within 30 days of the student's start date at the Knapp School.
 For the student's own safety, failure to provide the documents and/or necessary medications may result in the student's exclusion from school until materials are provided

-Jewish Child and Family Services Therapeutic Day School stocks emergency doses of Epi-pens for use in the situation that a student with no prior diagnosis presents with symptoms of anaphylactic shock.
+The Knapp School stocks emergency doses of Epi-pens for use in the situation that a student with no prior diagnosis presents with symptoms of anaphylactic shock.
 These doses are able to be administered on an emergency basis per the school nurse per standing orders from a physician.